-Vasovagal syncope, or more commonly known as fainting, is a condition that results in loss of consciousness which is usually transient without any prolonged complications, with rapid recovery and returned to normality afterwards.
+Vasovagal syncope, or more commonly known as fainting, is a condition that results in loss of consciousness which is usually transient without any prolonged complications, with rapid recovery and a return to normality afterwards.
 This condition is usually caused by low blood pressure or low heart rate or a combination of both.
-It is usually triggered by being in an upright position particularly when there are other factors involved which predispose one to fainting which can include: dehydration, heat, stress, and being stood up in a single position for a long time.
+It is usually triggered by being in an upright position, particularly when there are other factors involved which predispose one to fainting which can include: dehydration, heat, stress, and being stood up in a single position for a long time.

 In most cases, fainting is preceded by feeling dizzy, or lightheaded, and may also be associated with palpitations, sweatiness, and nausea.
-Fainting can usually be aborted if one is able to respond to the early warning symptoms by sitting down or lying down whilst keeping the feet elevated.
+Fainting can usually be aborted if one is able to respond to the early warning symptoms by sitting down or lying down, whilst keeping the feet elevated.